webuimaker/wikiHugo/content/application+whitelisting/index.md

 ---
 # Homepage
 title: "Application Whitelisting"
 description: "Whitelisting is the practice of specifying an index of approved applications that are permitted to be present and active.
 There are several characteristics of containers that lend themselves to intent-based security, which, in effect, is whitelisting.
-This page gathers resources about whitelisting in Kubertenes and other platforms.
+This page gathers resources about whitelisting in Kubertenes and other platforms."

-"
 titleDescription: "SWhitelisting is the practice of specifying an index of approved applications that are permitted to be present and active.
 There are several characteristics of containers that lend themselves to intent-based security, which, in effect, is whitelisting.
 This page gathers resources about whitelisting in Kubertenes and other platforms.
 "

 type: "widget_page"
-url: "/display/containers/application+whitelisting/"
+url: "/display/containers/Application+Whitelisting/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: